I have been researching and writing about consumer electronics for over 13 years.

-For those who want to assure microbes are not released into the air, cleaning is critical.
-However, to help eliminate the release of impurities (due to minerals in hard water) an extra precaution would be to use distilled or demineralized water rather than tap water.
+- Proper use: For those who want to assure microbes are not released into the air, cleaning is critical.
+However, to help eliminate the release of impurities (due to minerals in hard water), an extra precaution would be to use distilled or demineralized water rather than tap water.
 This will potentially extend the life of the appliance and will reduce the workload of any filter.

 When choosing an ultrasonic humidifier, consumers should compare:

-Some units will display a red light when the tank is empty while others may shut off altogether.
-For units that use heat, it can be important to have a safety shut off so that it doesn't overheat.
+- Auto shut-off: Some units will display a red light when the tank is empty while others may shut off altogether.
+For units that use heat, it can be important to have a safety shut-off so that it doesn't overheat.

-Occasionally these portable humidifiers also offer filters/cartridges to eliminate impurities from being released into the air.
-This obviously adds a step to the cleaning process and a potential ongoing cost but can be worthwhile for many people.
+- Filters: Occasionally these portable humidifiers also offer filters/cartridges to eliminate impurities from being released into the air.
+This obviously adds a step to the cleaning process and a potential ongoing cost, but it can be worthwhile for many people.

 An Example of How an Unltrasonic Humidifier Can Work

-There are many makers of ultrasonic humidifiers but Dyson, Levoit, and Crane are big names and their products often receive positive reviews.
-Levoit offers products in the very affordable category but also some of the more feature heavy models as well.
-They are known for being very quiet and for well under $100 you can get the technology for remote control, auto adjustment of output, and more.
+There are many makers of ultrasonic humidifiers, but Dyson, Levoit, and Crane are big names and their products often receive positive reviews.
+Levoit offers products in the very affordable category but also some of the more feature-heavy models as well.
+They are known for being very quiet.
+For well under $100, you can get the technology for remote control, auto adjustment of output, and more.

 © 2010 Christine Mulberry